sking-dev/terraform-how-to/2-terraform-automation/Handle-Merge-Conflicts-GitOps-Workflow.md

 ## Objective

-As an IaC engineer, I'd like to make my GitOps workflow robust and scalable by preventing merge conflicts or, when they do occur, by resolving them as quickly and efficiently as possible.
+As an IaC engineer, I'd like to make my GitOps workflow robust and scalable as possible by preventing merge conflicts or, when they do occur, by resolving them in a quick and efficient manner.

 ----